UBehrmann/PW4/Rapport.md

 ![Confusion matrix 3](./images/2%20third%20model%20conf%20matrix.png)

 ## Conclusion of the second exercise

+We don't have any confusion between the numbers in this exercise, even the first model which has the lowest performance.
+This is probably because the model is complex enough to distinguish between these numbers and we don't have too difficult numbers to distinguish.

 The first model has the lowest performance, as expected, because it has the lowest capacity.
 But it has still a good performance: ~80% accuracy.
 This is better than the first model of the first exercise which has the same capacity.